BlueFinchCommerce/module-checkout-ppcp/README.md

 Remember to clear any appropriate caches.

-Once installed the module follows the same configuration settings as prescribed by the official rvvup integration documentation, see [PPCP for Magento](https://commercemarketplace.adobe.com/media/catalog/product/paypal-module-ppcp-1-0-0-ece/user_guides.pdf?1732699597).
+Once installed the module follows the same configuration settings as prescribed by the official PPCP for Magento integration documentation, see [PPCP for Magento](https://commercemarketplace.adobe.com/media/catalog/product/paypal-module-ppcp-1-0-0-ece/user_guides.pdf?1732699597).

 ## CircleCi